-GSM Outfitters: Where to shop for your GSM hike
+GSM Outfitters LLC: Where to shop for your GSM hike

 Great little store in Wears Valley.
 The owner is super friendly, and will give you helpful hints for hiking trails and restaurants.
 The store carries clothing (shirts, swimsuits, shoes), gear (backpacks, kayaks, hiking sticks) souvenirs, and lots of other stuff.